Near Jonestown in Lebanon County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2008 by Pennsylvania Historical and Museum Commission.

 Topics and series.
 This historical marker is listed in this topic list: War, World II.
-In addition, it is included in the Pennsylvania Historical and Museum Commission series list.
+In addition, it is included in the Pennsylvania Historical and Museum Commission (PHMC) series list.
 A significant historical year for this entry is 1942.

 Location.
 40° 26.233′ N, 76° 32.618′ W. Marker is near Jonestown, Pennsylvania, in Lebanon County.
-Marker is at the intersection of Fisher Avenue (Pennsylvania Route 934) and Lackawanna Street, on the right when traveling west on Fisher Avenue.
+It is at the intersection of Fisher Avenue (Pennsylvania Route 934) and Lackawanna Street, on the right when traveling west on Fisher Avenue.
 The marker is located on the Fort Indiantown Gap National Guard Training Center.
 Touch for map.
 Marker is in this post office area: Jonestown PA 17038, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-OH-6A Cayuse (approx. 1.3 miles away); AH-1F Bell (approx. 1.3 miles away); UH-1 Iroquois (approx. 1.3 miles away); M4A3 Sherman Tank (approx. 1.3 miles away); Company G, 112th Infantry, and Service Troop, 104th Cavalry, War Memorial (approx. 1.4 miles away); M46 Patton Tank (approx. 1.4 miles away); M60A3 Patton Tank (approx. 1.4 miles away); M113A2 APC (approx. 1.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Colonel Joseph Wood (approx. 0.6 miles away); Gerberich Family in America (approx. 0.6 miles away); OH-6A Cayuse (approx. 1.3 miles away); AH-1F Bell (approx. 1.3 miles away); UH-1 Iroquois (approx. 1.3 miles away); M4A3 Sherman Tank (approx. 1.3 miles away); Company G, 112th Infantry, and Service Troop, 104th Cavalry, War Memorial (approx. 1.4 miles away); M46 Patton Tank (approx. 1.4 miles away).
+Touch for a list and map of all markers in Jonestown.

 Also see . . .
 Longshore Soldiers: Indiantown Gap in WWII.
 (Submitted on August 24, 2013, by PaulwC3 of Northern, Virginia.)

 Credits.
 This page was last revised on July 24, 2017.
 It was originally submitted on August 22, 2013, by PaulwC3 of Northern, Virginia.
-This page has been viewed 494 times since then and 21 times this year.
+This page has been viewed 827 times since then and 27 times this year.
 Photos: 1, 2. submitted on August 22, 2013, by PaulwC3 of Northern, Virginia.
-3. submitted on July 23, 2017, by J. Makali Bruton of Accra, Ghana.
+3. submitted on July 23, 2017, by J. Makali Bruton of Washington, District of Columbia.